canonical/charmed-kubeflow-documentation/docs/how-to/manage/integrate-minio.rst

    juju config minio mode=server

-This is the recommended setup and no further configuration changes are requried.
+This is the recommended setup and no further configuration changes are required.

 ~~~~~~~~~~~~
 Gateway Mode
 ~~~~~~~~~~~~

-Nevertlheless, running MinIO in gateway mode, despite being deprecated, is still a popular request to run it as a stateless proxy to add an S3-compatible API around an actual storage backend that would not otherwise support it.
+Nevertheless, running MinIO in gateway mode, despite being deprecated, is still a popular request to run it as a stateless proxy to add an S3-compatible API around an actual storage backend that would not otherwise support it.

 To configure MinIO to run in gateway mode, run: